codepurse/flexi-state/README.md

 ### Installing Specs

-You must also install `react` for Specks to work.
+You must also install `react` for flexi-state to work.

 ```bash
 # Using npm